Makounouchi-Ippo/docker/README.md

-docker
+# docker
-🐳Premier projet sur Docker.
-J'apprends à penser dans des conteneurs à travers ce projet, qui va gérer le docker bin et créer mes premiers conteneurs avec Dockerfiles
+🐳 First project on Docker.
+I learn to think in containers through this project, which will make me handle the docker bin and create my first containers with Dockerfiles